sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/config_system.md

 Repeat password: *********
 ```

-The new creater user is granted root permission by default, and we can use this identity to login this board and control this system.
+The new created user is granted root permission by default, and we can use this identity to login this board and control this system.

 We can use command `passwd` to change the password or delete the password.